Skip to content

 Prerequisite knowledge: The degree assumes an academic background in biology (e.g., Molecular and Cellular Biology and Organismic and Evolutionary Biology) and laboratory research experience.

-The degree is customizable.
-Within the program curriculum, you choose the biology and elective courses that meet your learning goals.
+The program curriculum is customizable.
+You choose the biology and elective courses that meet your learning goals.

-• 1 biology on-campus elective (weekend options available)
+- 1 biology on-campus elective (weekend options available; see on-campus experience)

-BIOS 499AB ALM in Biology Thesis (8 credits)
+You enroll in BIOS 499AB ALM in Biology Thesis (8 credits).

 Recent Thesis Topics: